Round Rock, Texas, is expecting to lose $30 million a year if a small change to the sales tax laws goes into effect in Texas.

 There are plenty of reasons this can matter, but for Round Rock, it’s all about a sales tax incentive.

 Texas is an origin-based state, meaning that sales tax is collected based on the point of origin.
-Dell, the electronics giant, located in Round Rock largely because Round Rock gives part of the corporation’s sales tax payments back to the company.
+Dell, the electronics giant, is located in Round Rock largely because Round Rock gives part of the corporation’s sales tax payments back to the company.
 Estimates suggest that it comes to about $10 million for Dell.

 That sales tax incentive was part of the city’s successful wooing of the corporation years ago.